smzimelaJHB/numbertowords/README.md

 - sayNumber(1043283) ➞ "One million, forty three thousand, two hundred and eighty three."
 - sayNumber(90376000010012) ➞ "Ninety trillion, three hundred and seventy six billion, ten thousand and twelve."

+# worst-case space complexity is 0.5 micro seconds because of recursioin

 <p align="right">(<a href="#top">back to top</a>)</p>